PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ### Will there be any impact on the payment modules?

-We made a change in the payment API, the explanation and an example are available in Build: [see this article](http://build.prestashop.com/news/starter-theme-news-3/#payment-api).
+We made a change in the payment API in order to ease legal compatibility, the explanation and an example are available in Build: [see this article](http://build.prestashop.com/news/starter-theme-news-3/#payment-api).

 You can find a sample payment module here: [https://github.com/PrestaShop/paymentexample](https://github.com/PrestaShop/paymentexample).

 ### Will PrestaShop 1.7 remove deprecated code, hook_alias, etc.?

-A lot of deprecated code is being removed, yes.
+A lot of deprecated code have been removed, yes.
 Until more detail are public, you can [join the conversation on Gitter](https://gitter.im/PrestaShop/General)!

 You can an idea of what has been done [in this article](http://build.prestashop.com/news/product-page-evolution/#developers-beware).